CTCycle/FEXT-Autoencoder/README.md

 2. From the repository root run `uv sync` to create a virtual environment with the versions pinned in `pyproject.toml`.
 3. Copy `.env` as described earlier and ensure the `KERAS_BACKEND` is set to `torch`.
 4. Launch the UI with `uv run python FEXT/app/app.py`.
-5. Developers can edit configurations under `FEXT/resources/configurations` to define dataset paths, batch sizes, augmentation policies, and JIT preferences.
-The UI exposes these settings through dedicated dialogs so you can save/load presets without editing JSON manually.

 ## 5. How to use
-Launch the application by double-clicking `start_on_windows.bat` (or via `uv run python FEXT/app/app.py` after a manual install).
+Launch the application by double-clicking `start_on_windows.bat` (or via `uv run python FEXT/app/app.py`).
 On startup the UI loads the last-used configuration, scans the resources folder, and initializes worker pools so long-running jobs (training, inference, validation) do not block the interface.

 1. **Prepare data**: verify that `resources/database/images` (training) and `resources/database/inference` (inference) contain the expected files.
-Large datasets can be sub-sampled through the configuration dialog (`train_sample_size`).
 2. **Adjust configuration**: use the toolbar to load/save configuration templates or modify each parameter manually from the UI.
 3. **Run a pipeline**: pick an action under the Data, Model, or Viewer tabs.
 Progress bars, log panes, and popup notifications keep you informed.
-Background workers can be interrupted at any time without crashing the UI.
+Background workers can be interrupted at any time.

 **Data tab:** dataset analysis and validation.